Restoring the Asbury Grist Mill

 Listed on the National and State Registers of Historic Places, as part of the Asbury Historic District

-The Asbury Grist Mill forms much of the early industrial character of the Franklin Township, Village of Asbury.
-Since the mill's construction along the Musconetcong River circa 1865-1867 as a gristmill, the building has characterized the early industrial might of New Jersey with its use of water wheel, and later, turbine to power the early machines of industry.
+The Asbury Grist Mill forms much of the early industrial character of the Village of Asbury in Franklin Township, Warren County.
+Since the Mill's construction as a gristmill along the Musconetcong River between 1863 and1867, the building has characterized the early industrial might of New Jersey.
+An early water wheel, and later, a turbine powered the first machines of industry.